Torsion groups do not act on $2$-dimensional $\mathrm{CAT}(0)$ complexes: Rational angles

-\begin{defin} We say that $X$ has \emph{rational angles} with respect to an action of a group $G$, if for each vertex $v$ of $X$ we have a discrete set $\Lambda\subset \lk_v$, invariant under the stabiliser $G_v$, and with the following property.
-Consider an immersed edge-path $\gamma$ in $\lk_v$ that is disjoint from $\Lambda$ except possibly at the endpoints.
-We call $\gamma$ \emph{flat} if \begin{enumerate}[(i)] \item each edge of $\gamma$ corresponds to a triangle $T$ of $X$ with Gaussian curvature $0$ at any interior point, and \item the sum of geodesic curvatures in any two such consecutive triangles at any interior point of the common edge is $0$. \end{enumerate} We require that each flat $\gamma$ is \begin{itemize} \item finite, and \item if it has endpoints in $\Lambda$, then its length is commensurable with $\pi$. \end{itemize} \end{defin}
+\begin{defin} Let $v$ be a vertex of $X$.
+An immersed edge-path $\gamma$ in $\lk_v$ is \emph{flat} if \begin{enumerate}[(i)] \item each edge of $\gamma$ corresponds to a triangle $T$ of $X$ with Gaussian curvature $0$ at any point of $T$, and \item the sum of geodesic curvatures in any two such consecutive triangles $T,T'$ at any point of $T\cap T'$ is $0.$ \end{enumerate} We say that $X$ has \emph{rational angles} with respect to an action of a group $G$, if for each vertex $v$ of $X$ we have a discrete set $\Lambda\subset \lk_v$ that is \begin{itemize} \item invariant under the stabiliser~$G_v$, and such that \item {\kol for any subdivision $X'$ of $X$ inducing a subdivision $\lk'_v$ of $\lk_v$ with $\Lambda$ contained in the vertex set of $\lk'_v$, each flat immersed edge-path $\gamma$ in $\lk'_v$} that is disjoint from $\Lambda$, except possibly at the endpoints, is \begin{itemize} \item finite, and \item if it has endpoints in $\Lambda$, then its length is commensurable with $\pi$. \end{itemize} \end{itemize} \end{defin}